 1. Artificial Intelligence

-- Improved drug discovery and development: Accelerates drug discovery by analyzing molecular structures and predicting drug-target interactions
+- Drug development: Speeds up discovery by predicting drug-target interactions

-- Virtual health assistants: Provides 24/7 support with AI-powered chatbots and virtual assistants
+- Virtual assistants: Provides round-the-clock support via chatbots

 2. 3D Printing